Practical use of the inout parameter in Swift

 private func modifyHTTPHeadersIfNeeded(_ request: inout URLRequest) {

-if isCustomHTTPHeadersAdded(&request) {
+if isCustomHTTPHeadersAdded(request) {

 return